The Best Dive Bar in Every State from The Best Dive Bar in Every State Gallery

 The Matador in Santa Fe is your standard dive bar.
 Walk down a narrow staircase, and you’ll find punk and metal music blaring from the speakers and a solid selection of bottled beers.
 Don’t let this small bar intimidate you; the bartenders and patrons are some of the friendliest people you’ll ever find in New Mexico.

 New York: McSorley’s Old Ale House (New York City)

 New York City is certainly not wanting for dive bars.
 But perhaps there is no more iconic spot than McSorley's Old Ale House.
 Sawdust (and other dust) covers the floors, and knickknacks litter the shelves.
-You have two choices for your $2 beers: light or dark.
+You have two choices for beer: light or dark.
 That’s it.
+You can order them in pairs only, but one round costs just $5.50.
 If that ain’t a good dive, I don’t know what is.

 North Carolina: He’s Not Here (Chapel Hill)

 Opened after Prohibition in 1936, the Empire Tavern in Fargo has been owned by the same family since 1947.
 The bar keeps its old-school spirit intact with a working-class client base, stiff drinks, and bartenders who are the epitome of Fargo friendly.